jjhampton/tabata-timer/README.md

 1. `cordova platform add android`
 1. `cordova run android`

-The app should load in the your AVD configuration.
+The app should load in your configured AVD emulator.

 ## Code scaffolding